Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

 ### Dependencies

-The Hashicorp dependencies are included in the `tessera-app-<version>-app.jar`.
+The HashiCorp dependencies are included in the `tessera-app-<version>-app.jar`.
 If using the `tessera-simple-<version>-app.jar` then `hashicorp-key-vault-<version>-all.jar` must be added to the classpath.